SFH-Foundation/sfhfoundation/docs/pointers/spectrum/index.md

 <div class="div"></div>

-Our love for winning or receiving gifts or favours echoes the heavenly gift of the soul - the ultimate treasure; given with grace and unconditional love.
+There are two types of poverty: the first relates to outer needs and desires to reduce human hunger and factors for survival and the second is intrinisc- outer wealth may not eradicate it, as the lower self is always in need of the higher.

 <div class="div"></div>

-There are two types of poverty: the first relates to outer needs and desires to reduce human hunger and factors for survival and the second is intrinisc- outer wealth may not eradicate it, as the lower self is always in need of the higher.
+Our consciousness is in two zones; one is the earthly limited zone and is never secure.
+The other is total consciousness of light and delight.

 <div class="div"></div>